What are the tax perks of running your own business?

 This article isn’t meant to be an in-depth review of the subject, rather it is a broad overview intended to get you thinking about ways you could structure your remuneration and your business to ensure it is tax effective and supportive of your lifestyle.
 There are loads of topics I haven’t touched on here such as tax planning and dividend strategies, contributing to superannuation, etc.

 The above is not intended as advice and is general in nature only.
-When preparing the year-end tax work for clients we review their particular situation to ensure they are getting the benefits they are eligible for and those that will support their lifestyle.
+When preparing tax work for clients we review their particular situation to ensure they are getting the benefits they are eligible for and those that will support their lifestyle.
 If there’s anything in particular you’d like to discuss please let us know, we’d be delighted to help.

 *It has been my experience that people who say ‘fully legit’ are, in fact, not fully legit.